marcustyphoon/marcustyphoon/README.md

 - [ ] fix broken interaction between no-recommended and show-originals
 - [ ] test my "hide where were we" code by making it transparent or something

+- [ ] publish my "hide where were we" code as a draft??

-- [ ] ask about tweaks settings cleanup, and settings for non-working-on-new-dash features in general
+- [x] ask about tweaks settings cleanup, and settings for non-working-on-new-dash features in general

-- [ ] ask about and/or publish cssmap tools
+- [x] ask about and/or publish cssmap tools

 - [ ] maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad
 - [ ] make the show originals beta use dropdowns in settings